Save big this summer with Walmart deals on backpacks, home appliances and smart tech

 Prices were accurate at the time this article was published but may change over time.

-This article originally appeared on Reviewed: Walmart deals: Big savings on Nintendo, Bissell and Dreo
+This article originally appeared on Reviewed: Walmart deals: Big savings on Nintendo, Bissell and Barbie